This article will cover email signature tips for professional marketers to leverage their potential.

 You would have probably come across the saying, “Less is more.”
 That can be accurate when it comes to the perfect email signature look.
 When your email signature is too busy or includes too much detail, your reader can be confused or overwhelmed.

-The critical aspects of a professional email signature include your name, job title or profession, company name and phone number.
+The critical aspects of a professional or personal email signature include your name, job title or profession, company name, social media pages, and phone number.
 You can also provide an address and your company website.
 However, please don’t include your email as it becomes redundant.

 Here is the perfect example

 As seen in the previous example, you don’t need unnecessary and redundant information.
 Let’s look at it this way, would you rather have a complete burger or would you prefer a deconstructed one that you need to assemble yourself?
 It is safe to assume that you would prefer the former option.

 Similarly, when presenting your email signature, give the receiver one or two links where they can get access to all the required and relevant information.
 Don’t spam them with multiple links to your entire life story, but give them one link where they get the whole picture.

 How does this example look to you?
 Doesn’t it seem overwhelming?
 This is clearly a bad example of an email signature.